Permanence of the torsion-freeness property for divisible discrete quantum subgroups: Preliminaries

+\emph{Observe that different terminologies are used in the category theory literature for this property.
+For instance, we also say that $\mathscr{C}$ is subobject/idempotent/Cauchy/Karoubi complete}. \end{enumerate} \end{note} \begin{rem} Assume that $\mathscr{C}$ is \emph{rigid}, i.e. every object of $\mathscr{C}$ has a conjugate object.
+This is the case for the C$^*$-categories used for our purpose.
+In this case, one can show that assumptions (\ref{assump.DirectSum}) and (\ref{assump.Subobjects}) in Note \ref{note.AssumptionsCtensorcat} are equivalent to say that all homomorphism spaces are finite-dimensional and that every object in $\mathscr{C}$ is isomorphic to a finite direct sum of simple objects (cf. \cite{Sergey} for more details).
+In other words, $\mathscr{C}$ is semi-simple.
+We mainly work with semi-simple C$^*$-categories, so we assume from now on that $\mathscr{C}$ is semi-simple unless otherwise stated.
+A module C$^*$-category is called \emph{semi-simple} if the underlying C$^*$-category is semi-simple.
+The (module) C$^*$-categories used for our purpose are semi-simple. \end{rem}

-\begin{exs} \begin{enumerate} \item The cateogory of all Hilbert spaces and bounded linear maps is a $C^*$-tensor category for the ordinary tensor product of Hilbert spaces, $\mathbb{C}$ being the unit object.
+The following are relevant examples of C$^*$-tensor categories for our purpose. \begin{exs} \begin{enumerate} \item The cateogory of all Hilbert spaces and bounded linear maps is a C$^*$-tensor category for the ordinary tensor product of Hilbert spaces, $\mathbb{C}$ being the unit object.
 It is denoted by $\mathscr{H}ilb$.
 The corresponding rigid subcategory consists of all finite dimensional Hilberts spaces, denoted by $\mathscr{H}ilb_f$.